FAIR Plan Insurance: What It Is, How It Works, and What It Really Covers

 The Key Differences From Standard Home Insurance

-FAIR Plan insurance is often described as "bare-bones" coverage — and that description is accurate.
-Where a standard HO-3 homeowners policy covers 16 or more named perils plus open-peril protection for your dwelling, a FAIR Plan typically covers only a handful of named perils: fire, lightning, smoke, windstorm, hail, explosion, riot, and vandalism in most states.
+FAIR Plan insurance is often described as "bare-bones" coverage, and that description is accurate.
+Where a standard HO-3 homeowners policy covers 16 or more named perils plus open-peril protection for your dwelling, a FAIR Plan typically covers only a handful of named perils: fire, lightning, smoke, internal explosion, and in many states, windstorm and hail.

 Here's a side-by-side look at what you typically get: